Salma Yaqoob: Personal life

-Yaqoob married her husband Aqil Chaudary, a GP, in 1996; they have three sons.
+Yaqoob married Aqil Chaudary, a GP, in 1995; they have three sons.
+Her second husband since 2016 is Waqar Azmi, chairman of the Remembering Srebrenica charity.
 Her family are supporters of Arsenal F.C.

 Recognition

 In 2006, Yaqoob received the Lloyds TSB Asian Jewel Award for Public Service Excellence, while Harper's Bazaar magazine named her in the top thirty list of British women, alongside Kate Winslet, all of whom they considered to be 'women shaping Britain'.

 In 2008, she was voted to eleventh place in the Birmingham Post's Power 50 list of the most influential people in the city.
 She was included in the newspaper's list again in 2009.
 It called her "a doughty fighter for inner city areas".
 During this year, she was also included in The Daily Telegraph's annual list of 'Top 100 left wingers'.

 In 2009, Yaqoob was included in the Muslim Women Power List run by the Equality and Human Rights Commission in association with The Times and Emel magazine.

 In 2010, The Guardian newspaper said Yaqoob was "the most prominent Muslim woman in British public life".

 In January 2015, she was awarded an Honorary Doctorate from Birmingham City University.